alosadagrande/kubernetes-the-hard-way-libvirt-kvm/README.md

 > **Note:** This tutorial has been forked from [Kubernetes The Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) wrote by Kelsey Hightower and it is based also on [Kubernetes The Hard Way (Openstack Edition)](https://github.com/e-minguez/kubernetes-the-hard-way-openstack) by Eduardo Mínguez.
 Special thanks to both.

 The main difference is that instead of running our cluster on top of an IaaS solution as Google Cloud or OpenStack, we aim to deploy a Kubernetes cluster on a baremetal server.
-We will leverage the virtualization capabilities that comes with GNU/Linux (libvirt/KVM/QEMU) to easily provide a similar *virtual infrastructure*.
-Note that in this case, we could use any spare baremetal server or laptop (with enough resources) running a GNU/Linux distribution.
+We will leverage the virtualization capabilities that come with GNU/Linux (libvirt/KVM/QEMU) to easily provide a similar *virtual infrastructure*.
+Note that we can use any spare baremetal server or laptop (with enough resources) running a GNU/Linux distribution.

-Some other differences in this installation against the original one:
+Some other differences in this installation comparing to the original one:

 * CentOS 7/8 instead Ubuntu as the operating system of the instances.
 * Dedicated instance for load balancing (with HAProxy).

 ## Target Audience

-The target audience for this tutorial is someone planning to support a production Kubernetes cluster and wants to understand how everything fits together.
+The target audience for this tutorial is someone planning to support a production Kubernetes cluster and who wants to understand how everything fits together.

 ## Cluster Details